abinit/abinit/doc/tutorial/eph4mob.md

 By default, the code computes transport lifetimes both with the SERTA and the MRTA.
 The MRTA requires the computation of the group velocities at $\kk$ and $\kk+\qq$.
 This part is relatively fast yet it does not come for free.
-If you know in advance that you don't need MRTA results, it is possible to gain some speedup by disabling this part.
+If you know in advance that you don't need MRTA results, it is possible to gain some speedup by avoiding the computation of $v_{m\kq}$

 We can now examine the log file in detail.
 After the standard output of the input variables,